JunSheng172260/Intent-Recommendation-model-in-AWS/README.md

 3. Run Fileunzip.py
 4. Run IntentRecommendation.py

+Remark:
+-All the codes was running in AWS Lambda
-Remark: please specify your own parameter in the code as the parameter in these few files is based on my AWS environment.
+-please specify your own parameter in the code as the parameter in these few files is based on my AWS environment.

-#For IntentRecommendation.py, we have to create a table in dynamodb first
+#For IntentRecommendation.py, we have to create a table of recommendations in dynamo db first